axon4/robot-friend/README.md

-# Robot Friend
+# Robot-Friend

-* Animated robot using CSS.
+* animated robot using CSS
-* NB: This robot is not actually your friend as it is insentient.
+* NB: This robot is not actually your friend as it is inSentient

 ## Stack